We Love to Stay in Touch.

-Thai Elephant Day was created in 1998 after The Thailand Government declared the 13th of March National Elephant Day.
+Thai Elephant Day was created in 1998 after The Thailand Government declared the 13th of March National Thai Elephant Day.
 The relationship between elephants and the Thai people is extraordinary.
 The elephant plays a significant role in transportation, labour and battle in the lives of Thai people.
 The date was chosen because The Royal Forest designated the white elephant as the national animal of Thailand.

 Thai Elephant Day Protects Thailand Elephants against violence.